 “Experts say the floods have taken an already tight supply chain and made it even tighter, at the worst possible time,” the national broadcaster wrote Tuesday.
 “Most highways in and out of Vancouver have effectively been shut down, bringing truck traffic to a crawl.
 While trucks are used for shorter haul distances of comparatively smaller loads, trains handle the bulk of transport.”

-Carly Isaac, one of the 7,000 evacuated from Merritt, B.C. after its water treatment plant flooded, pointed to the bigger picture.
-She sent the Toronto Star photos of the escalating crisis under the heading, “Global warming.”
+Carly Isaac, one of the 7,000 evacuated from Merritt, B.C. after its water treatment plant flooded, testified to the bigger picture, sending the Toronto Star photos of the escalating crisis under the heading, “Global warming.”
 Recalling a summer of intense wildfires threatening the town, Isaac wrote: “Two months ago, we had fire alerts and orders.
 Now water is doing it.”

 Simon Fraser University earth scientist John Clague confirmed the connection between the unprecedented precipitation—more rain in two days than the region would normally get in all of November—and the climate crisis.
 A warmer atmosphere can hold more moisture than a cooler one, Clague told the Globe and Mail, so when it rains, it really rains.

-So much so, that the flooding prompted the federal government agency that operates the Trans Mountain pipeline to temporarily shutter both the existing line and the expansion project.
+Enough precipitation on the Lower Mainland, in fact, to prompt the federal government agency that operates the Trans Mountain pipeline to temporarily shutter both the existing line and the expansion project.

 Clague remarked on the contrast between the weekend deluge and June’s lethal heat dome.
 “To me, the counterpoint is amazing.
 But that’s what happens with climate changes,” he said.